The Japanese city that's rooting for South Sudan at the Olympics - KESQ

 That fandom has even earned them a solid support base.

-To date, JICA has sold over 3,000 T-shirts to raise funds for the athletes.
+To date, 3,000 T-shirts have been sold to raise funds for the athletes.
 Local businesses have also pitched in.
 Maebashi city’s dental association pledged free care throughout the athlete’s stay, and 10 vending machines have been erected in Maebashi to support the South Sudanese team.

 Olympic legacy